vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/frontmatter/blog-home.md

 - Type: `string | false`
 - Default: A built-in picture

+Link of background image, relative path is not supported.

+## bgImageDark

+- Type: `string`
+- Default: `bgImage`

-Link of background image, you must fill in absolute path of full path.
-If not filled in, a default landscape picture will be automatically applied.
+Link of darkmode background image, relative path is not supported.

 ## bgImageStyle